What Is a Target Market?

 Know Your Target Market

-Too many new home business owners don't take the time to define their target market, which means they waste time and money as they seek clients and customers.
-Some home business owners define their target market as "everyone," but, in reality, ideal buyers have specific traits, characteristics, and situations that your product or service can specifically speak to.
+Too many new small and home-based business owners don't take the time to define their target market, which means they waste time and money as they seek clients and customers.
+Some home-based business owners define their target market as "everyone," but, in reality, ideal buyers have specific traits, characteristics, and situations that your product or service can specifically speak to.

 Knowing your target market allows you to place your marketing messages where your market hangs out, using words and enticements that specifically speak to their needs.
 For example, if you're a virtual assistant that works with Realtors, you could run an ad in your local paper that serves a million people.
 There is a possibility that a million people will see the ad, but most of them won't need a virtual assistant, and if they did, their mindset isn't on hiring a VA when they read the local news.

 However, if you placed an ad in the local Realtor Association newsletter, your audience would be smaller, but they're all in your market and are open to real estate news and resources.

 The characteristics, traits, situations and wants/needs of your ideal buyer fits them into "segments" of the market.
 The three most common segmentation types are:

 - Geographic segmentation that is based on location, such as state, city or street addresses.